osinstom/osinstom.github.io/en/_posts/2020-02-06-p4c-ubpf-the-new-back-end-for-the-p4-compiler.md

 title: p4c-ubpf - the new back-end for the P4 compiler!
 ---

+With the constant development of the P4 language more and more programmable targets are emerging.
+The P4 compiler has already support for the next-generation Linux datapath such as eBPF/XDP.
+However, in-kernel eBPF has its own limitations.
+Sometimes, it is required to introduce runtime extensibility mechanism in a user-space packet processing applications.
+The user-space BPF (uBPF) is a re-implementation of in-kernel eBPF virtual machine and provides user-space execution environment, which can be extended at runtime.

-This blog post introduces p4c-ubpf - the new back-end for the P4 compiler - that enables programming packet processing modules for user-space re-implementation of in-kernel eBPF virtual machine.
-The user-space BPF (uBPF) virtual machine allows to execute arbitrary BPF machine code in any solution implementing the kernel bypass (e.g. DPDK or AF_XDP applications).
+This blog post introduces p4c-ubpf - the new back-end for the P4 compiler - that enables programming packet processing modules for uBPF.
+The p4c-ubpf allows to execute the P4 code in any solution implementing the kernel bypass (e.g. DPDK or AF_XDP applications).

-## Overview
+# Overview

-## uBPF for packet processing
+# uBPF for packet processing

-### Why uBPF?
+## Why uBPF?

-## Compiling P4 to uBPF
+# Compiling P4 to uBPF

-## p4c-ubpf vs. other BPF-related compilers
+# p4c-ubpf vs. other BPF-related compilers

 Table with comparsion of features of p4c-ubpf, p4c-ebpf, p4c-xdp

+# Summary

+For questions or comments, please send an email to tomasz.osinski2@orange.com.